Country of origin: cambodia

 [i] And your brothers and sisters, before…

-[i] Do you know how to speak several… languages?
+[i] Can you speak several… languages?

 [r] Me?
 Yes.
-A little, a little, a little.
-[Laughs]
+A little, a little.
+[Laughter]

-[r] The teochew, the hokkien, Vietnamese, Cantonese… The Cantonese.
-The Cantonese….
-About… Six or seven languages.
+[r] Teochew, Hokkien, Vietnamese, Cantonese… Cantonese.
+Cantonese… About… six or seven languages.

-[i] You’re good at it.
+[i] You’re good.

-[r] I know a little French, but I’m not good at it.
-Because I haven’t studied it.
-I couldn’t learn.
-Because at the time, my children were small.
-To go to class….
-In the morning, the school opened at 9am.
-At 8:00 a. m., I took them to school, I was afraid they would go out on the street, that they would have an accident.
-I didn’t succeed in learning French.
-I had started school, but my heart was at home.
-I was afraid they’d have an accident.
+[r] I know a little French, but I’m not good.
+Because I didn’t study it.
+I couldn’t learn it.
+Because at the time, my children were young.
+To get to class… In the morning, school started at 9 o’clock.
+At 8 o’clock, I took them to school, I was afraid they would go out into the street, that they would have an accident.
+I didn’t manage to learn French.
+I had started the lessons, but my heart was at home.
+I was afraid they would have an accident.
 I couldn’t study.
-Then I told the professor, who was Vietnamese….
-He loved me very much.
-He told me, “Why aren’t you studying anymore?
-You learn well.”
-I said, “I can’t learn, I can’t stop thinking about my children.
-I was afraid they’d go out on the street, there’d be an accident.
-So I asked him to….
-I didn’t want to take classes anymore.
-So I didn’t learn anymore.
-That’s a pity.
-So my French is….
-I know how to speak it a little, but it’s not very good.
+Then I told the teacher, who was Vietnamese… He liked me a lot.
+He said to me, ‘Why aren’t you studying any more?
+You’re learning well.’
+I said, ‘I can’t manage to learn, I keep thinking about my children.
+I was afraid they would go out into the street, that there would be an accident.
+So I asked him to… I didn’t want to take any more lessons.
+So I didn’t learn any more.
+It’s a shame.
+So my French is… I can speak it a little, but it’s not very good.

 [i] And when you hear it… Do you understand it… French?

-[i] Do you… go pray at the temple?
+[i] Do you… go to pray at the temple?

 [i] Which one?

-[i] He lives with you?
+[i] Does he live with you?

 [i] Do you like living there?